 The conceptual relationship between infrastructure and gender equality in the preceding discussion can benefit from a more nuanced, context-sensitive understanding of why infrastructure projects that integrate gender equality concerns do not produce outcomes that reduce gender gaps.
-The causal model in Figure 2.2 explicitly posits that exogenous interventions are mediated by the social and political context. infrastructure planning will not produce inclusive outcomes if it does not account for:
+The causal model in Figure 2.2 posits that exogenous interventions are mediated by the social and political context.
+Infrastructure planning will not produce inclusive outcomes if it does not account for:

-- 1. Inequities associated with intersectional social identities and minority status on gender identity and sexual preference. - 2.
-Power imbalances rooted in gender differences that are likely to erect barriers in collecting gender-disaggregated data. - 3.
-Gendered social behavior that resists or subverts the potential for infrastructure to reduce gender gaps.
+- 1. Inequities associated with intersectional social identities and minority status relating to gender identity and sexual preference. - 2.
+Gendered behavior that is likely to (i) erect barriers in collecting gender-disaggregated data, and (ii) resist or subvert the potential for infrastructure to reduce gender gaps in the long run.